Data Apps

 Debugging App Deployment

-If the data app’s deployment job fails, you can see the logs from its container in the events log of the deployment job.
+If the data app’s deployment job fails, you can see the logs from its container in the event log of the deployment job.

-For example, a conflict of the specified packages:
+For example, there may be a conflict with the specified packages:

 Secrets